amorist/awesome/README.md

 ## Ruby

 - [faker](https://github.com/faker-ruby/faker) - A library for generating fake data such as names, addresses, and phone numbers.
-- [chatwoot](https://github.com/chatwoot/chatwoot) - Open-source live chat software, an alternative to Intercom, Zendesk, Drift, Crisp etc. 🔥💬
+- [chatwoot](https://github.com/chatwoot/chatwoot) - Open-source live chat software, an alternative to Intercom, Zendesk, Salesforce Service Cloud etc. 🔥💬
 - [dependabot-core](https://github.com/dependabot/dependabot-core) - 🤖 The core logic behind Dependabot's update PR creation, and the public issue tracker for all things Dependabot
 - [t](https://github.com/sferik/t) - A command-line power tool for Twitter.
 - [fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps